 Browse courses to find something that interests you.

-You will cover legislation, planning and design principles, as well as aspects of bushfire behaviour and management in detail.
+This course covers legislation, planning and design principles, as well as aspects of bushfire behaviour and management, in detail.

 Learn about statutory requirements and protection measures, as well as analysing and problem-solving in relation to bushfire protection measures and acceptable solutions.
 Sessions are designed to build knowledge, provoke discussions and encourage critical thinking.